BrianNguyen0116/Web-Tools/README.md

-# Web Tools - A collection of widely used web-side functionality.
+# Web Tools - Web-Side Feature Collection

 Purposed mainly for website applications such as e-commerce or inventory management using .NET framework (C#).
 - [Search](#Search.js)